chris-bailey/dev-bookshelf-mongodb-heroku/README.md

 ##Spring Boot + Thymeleaf + MongoDB + Heroku##
-This demo application has been created as an example of deploying a Spring Boot + Thymeleaf + MongoDB on Heroku.
+This demo application has been created as an example of deploying Spring Boot + Thymeleaf + MongoDB on Heroku.

 ###Live Demo###